pixavier/mqtt4snap/README.md

 ![Minimal example](img/mqtt4snap.png)

 WebSocket protocol (ws:// or wss://) can be specified in the broker field.
-By default, if the Snap *!* webpage is http:// type, then ws:// is used, and if it is https:// type then wss:// is used.
-The two last parameters are username and password.
+If not specified, if the Snap *!* webpage is http:// type, then ws:// is used, and if it is https:// type then wss:// is used.

 ### pub / sub blocks